 Each student has a responsibility to meet the university's standards in pursuing academic study.
-Students are expected to attend class regularly.
+The university calendar provides instructional dates for teachers and students; students are expected to attend class regularly for the entire semester.
+Arrangements for any absence should be handled between you and your instructor.
 Students are never "excused' from their course work because of absences.
-Consult the course syllabus on the policies for making up work because of an illness.
-If you need to be excused due to a personal or family emergency, obtain documentation from the dean of student's office and make it available to your instructors.
-Permission to be absent from class to participate in co-curricular university activities must be granted by the Office of Academic Affairs.
-Arrangements for other absences should be handled between you and your instructor.
+Consult the course syllabus on the policies for making up work because of an illness or other absence.
+Students should not make travel plans that begin before the end of finals week.